netdata/netdata/packaging/installer/README.md

 > ❗ Starting with v1.12, Netdata collects usage information and sends it anonymously to Google Analytics.
 We use this
 > telemetry for quality assurance and usage statistics.
 By keeping it enabled, you help make Netdata better.
 To opt-out
-> and disable telemetry, when using any installer script or installing directly via `netdata-installer.sh`, append the
+> when using any installer script or installing directly via `netdata-installer.sh`, append the command with the
-> command with the `--disable-telemetry` option.
-See our [anonymous statistics page](../../docs/anonymous-statistics.md)
+> `--disable-telemetry` option.
+See our [anonymous statistics page](../../docs/anonymous-statistics.md) for more details
-> for more details and other opt-out methods.
+> and other opt-out methods.

 > Some third parties, such as the packaging teams at various Linux distributions, distribute old, broken, or altered
 > packages.
 We recommend you install Netdata using one of the above methods to guarantee you get the latest and